masterCheDan/buruaka_wordle/README.md

 ## Data Source

 The game relies on the `public/data/characters.json` file, which comes from the project [SchaleDB](https://github.com/SchaleDB/SchaleDB).
 In the meanwhile, all the students' images are all from this repository too.
-Thanks for [lonqie](https://github.com/lonqie)!
+Thanks to [lonqie](https://github.com/lonqie)!

 **Note:** This data needs to be manually maintained and updated as new characters are released or information changes in Blue Archive.
 Ensure internal identifiers used (like "Trinity") match those used in the mapping configuration within the code (`src/utils/mappings.js` or `src/components/GuessHistoryTable.vue`).